dry-rb/dry-monads/README.md

 result # => Right(12)
 result.value # => 12

-# If if failed in the first proc
+# If if failed in the first block
 c.input = 0
 result = c.calculate
 result # => Left("value was less than 1")
 result.value # => "value was less than 1"

-# if it failed in the second proc
+# if it failed in the second block
 c.input = 2
 result = c.calculate
 result # => Left("value was not even")